ahawkins/hawkins.io/wip/authentication-with-ember-apps.md

 "SomeSubRoute".
 It worked.
 I made a change to the code for an unrelated reason and refreshed the page.
 Now I had errors.
 There was no current user anymore.
-Why is that? `SomeSubRoute` does not have a model hook, so it is available syncronously.
+Why is that? `SomeSubRoute` does not have a model hook, so it is available synchronously.
 This means `SomeSubRoute`'s `setupController` hook is called before `ApplicationRoute` (which is async).
 So when it's called the current user hasn't be loaded yet.
 Boo.
 You can't use the `redirect` hook